 It arose in response to a request from the Second General Conference of UNESCO held in 1947 in Rio de Janeiro, Brazil, to convene leading experts to advise the Organization on how best to help advance science in Latin America.
 In 1949, the world's first UNESCO Centre for Scientific Co-operation was established: the Regional Bureau for Science and Technology for Latin America and the Caribbean, based in Montevideo.

-With more than six decades of existence, the Office has seen its functions and challenges increase and today its action is revealed through a large number of projects involving governments, social organizations, and citizens of 33 countries and 4 Associate Members from Latin America and the Caribbean.
+With seven decades of existence, the Office has seen its functions and challenges increase and today its action is revealed through a large number of projects involving governments, social organizations and the citizens of 33 countries and 4 Associate Members from Latin America and the Caribbean.

 On its 70th anniversary, UNESCO's Regional Bureau for Science in Latin America and the Caribbean renews its commitment to the fundamental principles underlying its constitution, contributing to peace through education, science, culture and communication in order to ensure universal respect for justice, human rights and fundamental freedoms.